Nimo

 Sufficient oxygen causes carbon→CO2 and hydrogen→H2O; limited oxygen causes CO and soot.

-Sulfur in fuel oxidises to SO2; sulfur emissions cause acid rain after atmospheric reactions.
+Sulfur in fuel oxidizes to SO2; sulfur emissions can cause acid rain.

 High temperatures and excess air increase thermal NOx formation from atmospheric nitrogen.